pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 steals_top_players = get_and_format_data_for_stat('STEALS')
 ```

+We now have five dataframes and each one contains the 500 players who scored the best in the given statistic.

 ### Combine each statistic into one dataset
 Since these dataframes contain the same columns with different data rows, we'll combine all five into one single dataframe.
 The same player could show up in each dataframe (such as Caitlin Clark being a top player in both points and assists), so we'll drop any duplicate rows and reset the index in this step as well.